nltp-ashes/Western-Goods/README.md

 To **install** the addon :
 1. Download and install the requirements;
 2. Download this addon;
-3. Merge the contents of the gamedata folder with your game's folder of the same name.
+3. Merge the contents of the gamedata folder with your game's folder of the same name;
+   1. Either with a mod manager JSGME/MO2 (highly recommended);
+   2. Or manually (highly unrecommended).

+To **update** the addon :
+1. Delete the files from the previous version;
+   1. By disabling the addon in your mod manager, and then deleting the files;
+   2. Or by deleting the files one by one if you added them manually;
+2. Add in the new files from the new version
+    1. Either with a mod manager JSGME/MO2 (highly recommended);
+    2. Or manually (highly unrecommended).

 To **uninstall** the addon :
 1. Start your game and open the MCM settings;